graven/akka/akka-docs/rst/scala/routing.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-As explained in the previous section, routers create new actor instances as children of the “head” router, who therefor also is their supervisor.
+As explained in the previous section, routers create new actor instances as children of the “head” router, who is therefore also their supervisor.
 The supervisor strategy of this actor can be configured by means of the :meth:`RouterConfig.supervisorStrategy` property, which is supported for all built-in router types.
 It defaults to “always escalate”, which leads to the